A Local UX Professional Non-Profit Organization

 Puget Sound SIGCHI (PSSIGCHI) is a non-profit, local chapter of the Association for Computing Machinery (ACM) Special Interest Group on Computer-Human Interaction (SIGCHI) serving the Puget Sound region's user experience and human-computer interaction professionals.
 Our members are practitioners, academics and researchers from Seattle, Washington and the surrounding areas.
 With the generosity of our active paying members, we are able to invite and host exciting user experience and HCI experts to our community.

-Erika is currently a Product Designer at Alaska Airlines, where she works to understand user challenges and create an engaging shopping experience.
-Previously, she has worked as a software engineer and scrum master; she leverages her diverse background to bridge the gap between technical, process, and human-centered skills to solve complex problems.
-She enjoys spending her free time in nature (preferably with a snowboard or paddle board under her feet), exploring new countries, and immersing herself in other cultures.
+Catherine is currently a UX Researcher at Facebook, where she works to understand how people use emerging technologies and design AI models.
+Previously, she has worked as a software engineer and product manager; she leverages her diverse background to bridge the gap between technical, process, and human-centered skills to solve complex problems.
+She enjoys spending her free time in nature - preferably skiing, running or tide pooling.

 The Puget Sound Chapter of ACM SigChi was founded in 1990 by Tom Rideout, Kathy Potosnak and Robin Kincaid.
 In the first years, the group was small but attracted attendees from Aldus, Microrim, Boeing, and the few usability professionals then practicing at Microsoft.

 Over the years, the organization has grown from a small group of friends to a vibrant community embracing professionals from many fields including research, usability, information architecture, user experience, user-centered strategy and design.